MicrosoftDocs/Viva/Viva/insights/use/csv-query-output-file.md

 ![Table of columns with time investors.](../images/WpA/Use/personId.png)

 >[!Note]
-> People are assigned randomly-generated PersonIds to maintain de-identification.
+> People are assigned randomly generated PersonIds to maintain de-identification.
 No individuals can be identified from the query output.

 The query output for person-to-group queries consists of general header columns (categories) and metrics header columns.
 The output also displays additional organizational attribute columns that vary based on the organization.